google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 book_path: /web/fundamentals/_book.yaml
 description: Much media work requires changing characteristics of media files.
 In this section, I intend to provide an easy onramp into that world.

-{# wf_updated_on: 2017-06-05 #}
+{# wf_updated_on: 2017-06-09 #}
-{# wf_published_on: 2017-06-05 #}
+{# wf_published_on: 2017-06-09 #}

 # Application Primers {: .page-title }

 {% include "web/_shared/contributors/josephmedley.html" %}

 Much media work requires changing characteristics of media files, such as bitrate or resolution.
-This article covers many things including but not limited to encrypting, changing the codec, setting a bitrate, and many others.
 Finding a straightforward way to get started can be bewildering and intimidating.
 In this section, I intend to provide an easy onramp into that world.

 You'll find two articles in this section.
 On this page, I provide some basic instruction in using two common media command-line utilities: